huggingface/blog/jat.md

 ### The expert policies

 RL traditionally involves training policies on single environments.
 Leveraging these expert policies is a genuine way to build a versatile agent.
 We selected a wide range of environments, of varying nature and difficulty, including Atari, BabyAI, Meta-World, and MuJoCo.
 For each of these environments, we train an agent until it reached state-of-the-art performance.
 (For BabyAI,  we use the [BabyAI bot](https://github.com/mila-iqia/babyai) instead).
-The resulting agents are are called expert agents, and have been released on the 🤗 Hub.
+The resulting agents are called expert agents, and have been released on the 🤗 Hub.
 You'll find a list of all agents in the [JAT dataset card](https://huggingface.co/datasets/jat-project/jat-dataset).

 ### The JAT dataset